 Automake ships with an Autoconf macro called AM_PATH_PYTHON which will determine some Python-related directory variables (see below).
-If have called AM_PATH_PYTHON from you configure.in, then you may use the following variables to list you Python source files in your variables: 'python_PYTHON', 'pkgpython_PYTHON', 'pkgpython_PYTHON', 'pkgpython_PYTHON', 'pkgpython_PYTHON', depending where you want your files installed.
+If you have called AM_PATH_PYTHON from configure.in, then you may use the following variables to list you Python source files in your variables: 'python_PYTHON', 'pkgpython_PYTHON', 'pyexecdir_PYTHON', 'pkgpyexecdir_PYTHON', depending where you want your files installed.